Ice Apple: Uses, Benefits, Side Effects and More!

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

-Various parts of the palmyra tree, including the ice apple fruit, might have beneficial properties, which may be contributed by its phytochemicals.2 Some of the potential uses of ice apple are described as follows:
+Various parts of the palmyra tree, including the ice apple fruit, may have beneficial properties contributed by its phytochemicals2.
+Some of the potential uses of ice apple are described as follows:

 The health benefits of ice apple for the skin might be due to its anti-inflammatory properties.
 Ice apple may be helpful in skin inflammation problems such as boils, prickly heat, and rashes.
 Ice apples may have cooling properties.
-You may use ice apple in the face pack; applying a thin layer of jelly on the affected area might be beneficial in soothing sensitive skin.
-It may ease the itchiness associated with prickly heat.2
+You can use ice apple in a face pack; applying a thin layer of jelly to the affected area may be beneficial in soothing sensitive skin.
+It may ease the itchiness associated with prickly heat2.

-These studies are insufficient, and further studies are necessary to support the potential use of ice apples to manage skin-related problems in humans.
+These studies are insufficient, and further research is necessary to support the potential use of ice apples in managing skin-related problems in humans.

-Ice apples are a rich source of vitamins and minerals, and they might be good for people having diabetes.2
+Ice apples are a rich source of vitamins and minerals, and they may be beneficial for people with diabetes2.

-An animal study conducted by Uluwaduge et al. in 2006 demonstrated that a steroid-like component of ice apple might have a beneficial effect in lowering blood glucose levels.
+An animal study5 conducted by Uluwaduge et al. in 2007 showed that a steroid-like component of ice apple may have a beneficial effect on lowering blood glucose levels.
 In addition, their subsequent study also reported that dried ice apple fruit pulp (pinattu) might be used as an anti-hyperglycemic (glucose-lowering) agent.
-A previous clinical trial conducted with mild diabetic patients also suggested that eating dried ice apples might be helpful in lowering serum glucose levels.4
+A previous clinical trial6 conducted with mild diabetic patients also suggested that eating dried ice apples might be helpful in lowering serum glucose levels.

 These studies, however, are insufficient, and more research is needed to prove the effectiveness of ice apples in managing diabetes-related issues in people.
-Therefore, before using ice apples for diabetes, it is best to speak with a doctor.
+Therefore, before using ice apples for diabetes, it’s best to consult a doctor.

 Dr. Rajeev Singh, BAMS